Boreas618/Notes/operating-systems/scheduling.md

 Scheduling must be done between the queues:

-* Fixed priority scheduling
+* **Fixed priority scheduling**

-* Time slice

-  Each queue gets a certain amount of CPU time.
+* **Time slice**: Each queue gets a certain amount of CPU time.
 It may be like 70% to highest, 20% next and 10% lowest.

 ## Priority-Based Approaches

-To prevent high-priority processes from running indefinitely, the scheduler may **decrease the priority** of the currently running process at each clock interrupt.
+* To prevent high-priority processes from running indefinitely, the scheduler may **decrease the priority** of the currently running process at each clock interrupt.

-**Highly I/O bound processes** (interactive processes) should be given higher priorities.
+* **Highly I/O bound processes** (interactive processes) should be given higher priorities.

-A **preemptive priority scheduling** algorithm will preempt the CPU if the priority of the newly arrived process is higher than the priority of the currently running process
+* A **preemptive priority scheduling** algorithm will preempt the CPU if the priority of the newly arrived process is higher than the priority of the currently running process

 ### Strict Priority Scheduling